WaveEngine/EvergineDocs/manual/graphics/environment/sky_atmosphere.md

 This is the default way to create environment lighting in Evergine.
 When you create a new Scene in Evergine Studio, it will use this method to provide the environmental lighting.

 They create a HDR sky texture that simulates physically the atmosphere properties.
-Additionally it will use a [Directional Light](../lights.md) to control the atmosphere light dispersion and light intensity and color.
+Additionally it will use a [Directional Light](../lights.md#directional-lights--photometric-directional-light) to control the atmosphere light dispersion and light intensity and color.

 # SunComponent

-This component is used to mark a DirectionalLight as the light source that will use the atmosphere controller as the main source of light.
+This component is used to mark a DirectionalLight as the light source that will use the atmosphere controller.
 When you create a Evergine Scene, it will create a DirectionalLight with a SunComponent.

 Changing the DirectionalLight rotation allows you to change the visual atmospheric, simulating effects like sunset, sunrise or daylight: